polo-le-rigolo/writeup/BREIZHCTF/2024/Casino_WU.md

 ![Mail pentest on bastion](/BREIZHCTF/2024/images/10_rapport_pentest_mail.png)

 The pentest report seems to be included in attachments of this file.
-After talking with the challmaker we realised the "mutt" client was installed to faciliated the reading of the mails directly into the terminal.
-As it is written the pdf seems to be compressed in b64.
+After talking with the challmaker we realised the "mutt" client was installed to facilitate the reading of the mails directly into the terminal.
+As it is written the pdf appears to be compressed in b64.
 To restore the pdf, we can simply copy the whole b64 string into a file on our laptop, and `cat file.txt | base64 -d > pentest_report.pdf`.

 ## Intranet
 We now have access to a 30 pages pentest report about the Casino's intranet website :